What is Augmented Reality: A Guide to Augmented Space

 1. Pokémon Go

 For the uninitiated, Pokémon are strange fictional animals that possess special powers, such as an electrically-charged mouse.
-The augmented reality game enabled mobile users to see these creatures in the real world, so they can chase and capture them for points -- even if it means running into traffic or off the edge of a cliff.
+The augmented reality game enabled mobile users to see these creatures in the real world, so they can chase and capture them for points.

 Snapchat was around long before 2016, but the app that pioneered ephemeral video clips only adopted augmented reality in the same year that Pokémon exploded.
 Its patented Lens Web Builder made AR readily accessible to consumers, and more importantly, to small brands with limited budgets.